STEVEN’S BOOKSHOP/USA

 DAUGHTER OF LAZARUS by Albert A. Bell, Jr. Lorcis, a female slave, witnesses the eruption of Vesuvius and the decadence of Domitian’s court.
 By the author of All Roads Lead to Murder.
 CENTURION by Peter W. Mitsopoulos Centurion Glaxus Valtinius battles wild beasts, barbarians, and the incompetence of his own commander, whose carelessness threatens the survival of three legions.

-Through a long and varied career, Gillian Bradshaw has established herself as a leading author of historical fiction set in the ancient world.
+Through a long and varied career, Gillian Bradshaw has established herself as a leading author of historical fiction set in the Ancient World.